-- 1. Press the SuperKey Function Key.
-Press the No Softkey to scroll until MAKE BUSY? appears on the display. - 2.
-Press the Turn On Softkey.
-Your set displays MAKE BUSY until it is deactivated.
+- 1. Press the ACD Softkey. - Press the More...
+Softkey to scroll (if necessary) until Make Busy appears.
+Press the Make Busy Softkey.
+Your set displays Make Busy until it is deactivated.

-How to Deactivate Make Busy
+How to Activate Make Busy

 To deactivate the Make Busy feature, perform the following tasks: